 The phenomenon of an abnormal pH level in pool water is known as pH bounce and can be the source of an unbalanced alkalinity level in your pool.
 A lower pH indicates more acidity in the water, whereas a higher pH indicates more alkalinity.
 Thus, lower alkalinity means higher water acidity, which can significantly damage a swimmer’s health.
 Health issues may arise, including irritation to the eyes, nose, and skin, and even chemical burns that can occur in worst-case scenarios.
 In short, a swimming pool with a low alkalinity level can be immensely harmful.

 - Treatment of pool water using dry acid or muriatic acid is notoriously known for reducing pH levels in the water.

 - Heavy rain dilutes the pool water since rainwater contains low alkaline levels.
 Thus, flooding due to heavy rain can alter the average alkalinity level of your pool.

-- Acid rain contains acids such as carbonic and sulfuric acids, causing a decrease in alkalinity and pH levels in pools.
+- Acid rain contains carbonic and sulfuric acids, causing a decrease in alkalinity and pH levels in pools.

 - Adding freshwater with low alkalinity while backwashing and draining pools can deplete the overall pH of your pool.